Nextech AR Solutions Positioned To Lead The Metaverse With Today's Closing Of ARWAY Ltd.

 The NEO has not reviewed and does not accept responsibility for the adequacy or accuracy of this release.

 Certain information contained herein may constitute “forward-looking information” under Canadian securities legislation.
 Generally, forward-looking information can be identified by the use of forward-looking terminology such as, “will be” or variations of such words and phrases or statements that certain actions, events or results “will” occur.
-Forward-looking statements in this release include statements regarding the prospective nature of the metaverse and “mini-metaverse” and the Company’s potential leadership position in the market are subject to known and unknown risks, uncertainties and other factors.
-These factors include risks associated with the development of the operations of the Company as the Company’s plans are refined, the development of a market and successful applications for the metaverse and “mini-metaverse”, availability of financing and other risk factors identified in the Company’s public disclosure documents from time to time.
+Forward-looking statements regarding the completion of the transaction are subject to known and unknown risks, uncertainties and other factors.
 There can be no assurance that such statements will prove to be accurate, as future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements and forward-looking information.
 Nextech will not update any forward-looking statements or forward-looking information that are incorporated by reference herein, except as required by applicable securities laws.

 Please Login to leave a comment